 \subsubsection{Parameters Settings}

-Our CHCF\footnote{The source code of CHCF is released along with datasets at \url{http://github.com/luoxiao12/CHCF}.} framework is implemented with Pytorch, a popular open-source software for deep learning.
+Our CHCF\footnote{Our source code is available at \url{http://github.com/luoxiao12/CHCF}.} framework is implemented with Pytorch.
 All hyper-parameters are tuned in the selected validation set.
-The parameters for all baselines are initialized as in their corresponding papers, and are then carefully tuned to achieve optimal performances.
-For all methods, we set the embedding size to $64$, a relatively larger number that achieves good performance following \cite{chen2020efficient,chen2021graph,gao2019neural}.
-The batch size is test in $[128, 256, 512, 1024]$.
-The learning rate for all models are tuned amongst $[0.005, 0.01, 0.02, 0.05]$.
-To prevent overfitting, we tuned the dropout ratio in $[0, 0.1,0.3, 0.5, 0.7,0.9]$.
-We set the negative sampling ratio as $4$, an empirical value that shows good performance \cite{chen2020efficient,chen2021graph,gao2019learning} for sampling-based methods.
-For non-sampling methods, we uniformly set the weight of missing data as $w$, which is tuned amongst $[0.001, 0.01, 0.1, 0.2, 0.5, 1]$.
-For the coefficient parameter $\lambda_k$ in the multi-task learning loss function, we tune them in $[0,1/6,2/6,3/6,4/6,5/6,1]$.
-As an only newly-introduced hyper-parameter, bound ratio $\alpha$ is tuned amongst $[0,0.1,0.3,0.5,0.7,0.9,1]$.
+The parameters of baselines are initialized following their relevant papers, and are then elaborately tuned to obtain optimal performances.
+By default, our CHCF is configured with the embedding size $64$ and $16$ on the first two datasets and the last dataset, respectively advised by \cite{chen2021graph,yang2021hyper}.
+The batch size is searched in $[128, 256, 512, 1024]$.
+The learning rate is tuned among $[0.005, 0.01, 0.02, 0.05]$.
+We set the negative sampling ratio as $4$ as in \cite{chen2020efficient,chen2021graph,gao2019learning} for sampling-based methods.
+For non-sampling methods, we set the weight of missing interactions as $w$, with the candidate set $[0.001, 0.01, 0.1, 0.2, 0.5, 1]$.
+For the coefficient parameter $\lambda_k$ in the final loss function, we tune them in $[0,1/6,2/6,3/6,4/6,5/6,1]$.
+As the only newly-introduced hyper-parameter, threshold ratio $\alpha$ is tuned among $[0,0.1,0.3,0.5,0.7,0.9,1]$.

-After the tuning process, the batch size is set to $512$ and the learning rate is set to $0.05$.
-The dropout ratio is set to $0.5$ to prevent overfitting. $w$ is set to $0.1$ for Beibei and $0.01$ for Taobao.
-The coefficient parameter $\lambda_k$ is set to $1/6$, $4/6$ and $1/6$ for view, cart and purchase behaviors, respectively.
-The introduced hyper-parameter, bound ratio $\alpha$ is set to $0.5$ by validation.
-The effects of these hyper-parameters will be further explored in Section \ref{sec:hyper}.
+We set the batch size to $512$ and the learning rate to $0.05$ after the tuning procedure. $w$ is set to $0.1$ for Beibei and $0.01$ for the other two datasets.
+For Beibei and Taobao, the coefficient parameter $\lambda_k$ is set to $1/6$, $4/6$ and $1/6$ for view, cart and purchase behaviors, respectively.
+For Tmall, the coefficient parameter $\lambda_k$ is set to $1/6$, $1/6$, $1/2$ and $1/6$ for view, favorite, cart and purchase behaviors, respectively.
+The introduced hyper-parameter, threshold ratio $\alpha$ is set to $0.5$ by validation.
+The effects of these hyper-parameters will be further investigated in Section \ref{sec:hyper}.